One-on-One Writing Consultations

 Please note that consultations are only for currently-enrolled graduate students and postdoctoral scholars in disciplines served by GradPathways Institute and the Graduate School of Management.
 UC Davis Graduate students pursuing one of the following degree objectives: PhD, EdD, MA, MS, MFA, MPH, MPAc, MHS, or Post Docs are eligible for consultations.

 This year, in addition to our general pool of fellows, we have Writing Fellows assigned to specific areas of study: .

 - If you are a GSM/MSBA student, your fellows are Shannon Hearney and Jennie Davis

 - If you are a GSM/Online MBA student you fellow is Jennifer Burke Reifman.

 Where are writing consultations held?

-Our WAC consultants input their consultation availability on the scheduling calendar.
+Our consultants enter their consultation availability on the scheduling calendar.
 We only hold consultations when the university is in session.
-During Fall, Winter, and Spring quarters, there are ten fellows offering two hours of consultations per week.
+During Fall, Winter, and Spring quarters, there are nine fellows offering two hours of consultations per week.
 During Summer Sessions 1 and 2, two fellows offer three hours of consultations per week.
 Availability for any given quarter typically does not show up on the scheduling calendar until just before the beginning of that new quarter or summer session.
 If it is a break or finals week, please be patient until our availability is updated.